SAP-samples/btp-msteams-extend-workflow/tutorial/Step1-Configure-SAP-BTP/README.md

 ```
 ![plot](./images/btp-uaa-service.png)

-Once the instance is created, create a new Service Key for the above instance.
-Note down the parameters `<xsuaaclientid-placeholder>`, `<xsuaasecret-placeholder>`, `<cpibaseurl-placeholder>`.
-You will need them when deploying the application or testing it locally.

-> Note: If you change the XSUAA instance's name, please also adjust the manifest.yml file within your MS Teams extension project.
-This ensures the correct binding of the XSUAA instance to your extension app.

 ### Destination Service Configuration
 Create a new [Destination](https://help.sap.com/docs/CP_CONNECTIVITY) instance in your dedicated SAP BTP subaccount.
 This Destination instance lets you find the destination information required to access a remote service or system from your Cloud Foundry application.